SebastjanLeskovar/go_udemy_tutorial/Notes.md

 If eg. we do `jim.updateName("Jimmy")`, this will not change the name of object jim, but will create a new object and give it name "Jimmy".

+### Ampersand

+`&variable`: Give me the memory address of the value this variable is pointing at

+If we say `jimPointer := &jim`, jimPointer does not directly point to the struct.
+It is a reference to the memory address where the struct exists at.

+`*pointer`: Give me the value this memory address is pointing at.

+For example, `*jimPointer` returns the actual struct of type person.

+Asterix can mean two things:

+func (pointerToPerson *person) updateName() {
+	*pointerToPerson
+}

+For *person, it is a type description - it means we're working with a pointer to a person.

+For *pointerToPerson, it is an operator - it means we want to manipulate the value the pointer is referencing.

+Address: 0001 (jimPointer)
+Value: person{firstName: "Jim"...} (jim)

+Turn address into value with *address (*pointerToPerson) Turn value into address with &value (&jim)